-Upon successful completion of the program of instruction, the graduate will be awarded an Associate of Science in Occupational Therapy Assistant, provided all financial obligations have been met, and a minimum grade point average has been attained.
-To graduate, a student must attain a minimum cumulative grade point average of 2.0 (C) and meet all attendance requirements.
-In addition, all students must meet with Career Services and Financial Aid and complete and sign all documentation prior to being approved for graduation.
+Upon successful completion of a program of instruction, the graduate will be awarded a Vocational Nurse Diploma provided all financial obligations to the school have been met and a minimum grade point average has been attained.
+To graduate, a student must attain a minimum cumulative grade point average of 2.0 and meet all attendance requirements.
+In addition, all students must meet with Career Services and Financial Aid and must complete and sign all documentation prior to being approved for graduation.